Gradius: Games

-Gradius Advance is the first Gradius to be created by a development team other than Konami's own internal teams (by Mobile21, to be exact).
+Gradius Galaxies is the first Gradius to be created by a development team other than Konami's own internal teams (by Mobile21, to be exact).
 A Game Boy Advance title, Gradius Advance is known as Gradius Galaxies in the United States and as Gradius Generation in Japan.
 The Japanese version, being the last to be released, has a number of exclusive challenge modes added.
 It also includes an additional, invisible 5000 point bonus in one of the levels.